MaximumLance/Wily-Wars-Randomizer/README.md

 Hello, and thank you for playing my Megaman: The Wily Wars randomizer.

+**##PLEASE update your SRM.py files(srm.py, classes.py, and gatelib.py) if you have not done so prior to version 2.0##**

 Currently the default values it randomizes are:

-Stages
+- Stages

-Doc Robot locations
+- Doc Robot locations

-Weaknesses
+- Weaknesses

-The stage that gives you the Rush Items or MM2 Items
+- The stage that gives you the Rush Items or MM2 Items

-If you would receive the Time Stopper weapon, who is affected by it.
+- If you would receive the Time Stopper weapon, who is affected by it.
 Currently it would be one random boss and one random Doc Robot.

-Which weapon can break the walls normally broken by Crash Bomber or Hard Knuckle.
+- Which weapon can break the walls normally broken by Crash Bomber or Hard Knuckle.

     Hyper Bomb and Flash Stopper are the only two weapons incapable of breaking the crash/hard walls.

 *Now with v2.0, MM2 can be randomized instead.*

-Just check the Megaman 2 Mode in the randomizer, run the Logic script,(see instructions below) and select Megaman 2 from the menu instead of Megaman 3.
+ - Just check the Megaman 2 Mode in the randomizer, run the Logic script,(see instructions below) and select Megaman 2 from the menu instead of Megaman 3.

-You can slide only in Megaman 3 stages.
+ - You can slide only in Megaman 3 stages.
 Also, if you have the Time Stopper, two bosses that aren't in the Wily Stages are affected by it.

+Version 2.5 added the ability to Randomize Wily Stages. **Use your buster to break Guts Blocks and freeze the Fire Towers.**

-- How to use the Randomizer:
+_**- How to use the Randomizer:**_

 You will need to install Python in order to run these .py scripts